bgyroscope/Vector_Manipulation_Exercises/README.md

 '''

 These list the types of problems that can be produced.
 To specify which problems to create, modify the inputStringList in main.py.
 It is a list of input strings that specify the number of problems (use leading zeros), the unit, the topic, and finally the type.
 For example, '05U01_T02_T01' would correspond to 5 problems of Unit 01 Topic 02 type 01, corresponding to 5 problems of two vector sums.
 The output will be placed in a folder called temp.
 So create that.
 Then compile the latex code for a document that has all the problems with answers.

+An example output is called temp.pdf that shows two examples of each type of problems.